gkaf89/NCC-Trainings/docs/openacc/profiling.md

-Profiling is an essential procedure to make sure you are utilising the given architecture with a given algorithm.
+Profiling is an essential procedure to ensure that you are utilising the given architecture with a given algorithm.
 Sometimes, we might think we are doing efficient computation.
-However, it will not always be the case unless we do the proper profiling and check if all the resources are utilized properly.
+However, this will not always be the case unless we do the proper profiling and check if all the resources are utilized properly.

 Using Nvidia HPC SDK, we could profile our OpenACC code.
-We could do the profiling in two ways: Command line and GUI.
+We could do the profiling using the Command line or the GUI.

 ####<u>Command Line</u>